 The challenge that any senior associate faces is how to still maintain their own figures AND make the time to build their own portfolio of clients.
 One of the best ways of starting to make some time for business development AND strengthening your personal case is delegation to more junior members of the team.
 The problem is many lawyers have learned to be a ‘lone wolf’, and just do their own work.
 Therefore, delegation doesn’t come easily or naturally.
 In this blog post, I explore a few easy but powerful delegation tips for lawyers to start delegating at minimal cost or risk to themselves.

 1. Attendance note

-The next time you are at a client meeting see if you can take a junior member of the team of you.
+The next time you are at a client meeting see if you can take a junior member of the team with you.
 This produces a win-win.
 The junior gets valuable exposure to client meetings.
 You get someone to take notes and complete the attendance note from the meeting.
 When you ask the junior to write the attendance note always give them a fairly short time frame in which to get them done.
 Otherwise, it may not get written up in the right time frame for you.

 2. Diary management